markusabel/BDSI/README.md

 ## License

-The rights for usage of the code remain with Robert K. Niven.
+For usage of the code beyond the licens, please contact [Robert K. Niven](mailto:r.niven@unsw.edu.au).